icosane/Alyssum/readme.md

 - **OCR support**: Integrated Google Tesseract engine
 - **Configurable shortcuts**: By default, you can use the following keys for various functions: **F1** to launch OCR, **F2** to translate, **F3** to clear windows, **F5** to copy the translation to the clipboard, and **F6** to translate files.
 All of these shortcuts can be remapped in the settings.
 (Note that shortcuts are disabled by default; you can enable them in the settings.)
 - **File Translation**: You can translate the following file formats: **.txt**, **.odt**, **.odp**, **.docx**, **.pptx**, **.epub**, **.html**, **.srt**, and **.pdf**.
+- **WebExtension**: Seamlessly translate any selectable text in your browser, eliminating the need for manual copying and switching to the app.

 ## Getting Started